lizmat/raku-all-modules/jonathanstowe/Audio-Sndfile/README.md

 ## Installation

-You will need to have "libsnfile"  installed on your system in order to be able to use this.
+You will need to have "libsndfile"  installed on your system in order to be able to use this.
 Most Linux distributions offer it as a package, though it is such a common dependency for multimedia applications that you may well already have it installed.